Your all-in-one free business support hub

 Taking part in the REACTOR Gamification Challenge 2017 led to support and grant funding for a product redesign and gaming strategy consultation with Polygon Treehouse – a team of fantastic art directors previously at Sony Playstation.

-Networking events, such as VentureFest East, have also provided platforms for funding pitches and new collaborative opportunities.
+Networking events, such as VentureFest East and Business Boost, have also provided platforms for funding pitches and new collaborative opportunities.
 Innovation Bridge have recently facilitated a project between YoYo Let’s Go Ltd and the management and tourism faculty at ARU, to enhance the product design to engage tourism organisations.

 To take the app to full build stage, including testing and improving the Cambridge version before a roll-out to other UK cities.